NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Ramanujan's Ternary Quadratic Form

+**Date:** Friday, October 7

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** The title sounds scary, but the topic boils down to this: what integer values does the expression $x^2 + y^2 + 10z^2$ take on (or NOT take on) if the variables can be any integers?
+Despite being a computational genius, Ramanujan wasn't sure about the answer to that question, which remains open to this day.
+In addition to presenting this fun puzzle, I get to discuss the life of Ramanujan, which never ceases to be entertaining.

+The faculty guest interviewee is [Dana Ernst](http://danaernst.com).   [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS22-10-07.pdf)]

 ### Graph Labeling

 **Date:** Friday, September 30

 **Speaker:** Jeff Rushall (NAU)

 **Abstract:**  Graph labeling is a fun game played on graphs: given a specific kind of graph, and given a set of labeling rules, find a way to label the vertices and/or the edges of the graph that obeys the given rules.
 Some known theorems and known open problems will be presented.

 The faculty guest interviewee is new faculty member Hannah Prawzinsky.   [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS22-09-30.pdf)]